 - If there is a Recording Scheme or Society for the particular organism you have recorded, then get in touch with them to see if they can process your record and put them on the national database.
 See Resources page.

 - If there is no Records Centre for the area in question, and no Recording Scheme or Society, then put the details on iRecord.
-This is a website that collects and verifies wildlife records and then adds them to the national database and makes them available on the NBN Gateway.
+This is a website that collects and verifies wildlife records and then adds them to the national database and makes them available on the NBN Atlas.

 Remember, you can use the internet and websites like iSpot to help identify the species you have seen.
 BRISC is always happy to help with any part of the Recording process, so please get in touch through our Contact page if you have any questions.